juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 Enter number without the UA- prefix into the Universal Analytics ID field.
 And you are done.

 #### Step 7 - Test
 Visit any panelist features like registration survey, members app or any landing page.
+Observe that the real time statisctics are getting reported in Google Analytics.